Just north of the intersection of Rtes. 22 and 23, the first road on the left is called Pill Hill. Ever wonder why? Here’s the answer.

 The Hillsdale branch of the Rip Van Winkle Clinic was located in a stately Victorian house called Edgewood, which was built around 1880 by George M. Bullock.
 Bullock co-owned a feed, grain and lumber business called Bullock & Herrington, later and to this day known as Ed Herrington, Inc. (Edmond Herrington owned the house in the early 1900s.)
 Edgewood eventually became the Rip Van Winkle Clinic and was directly across the street from the Old Methodist (“Parla Foster”) cemetery, an odd pairing when you come to think about it.

 In the late 1950s, several medical professionals joined the clinic with their families, including Drs.
 Stuart Cooper, Joseph Fusco, John Waldo and Irma Waldo, and Patrick DelGrande.
 The access road to the cemetery was extended, and construction began on several houses.
 (The Historians of Hillsdale now live in the house where Dr. Cooper raised his family.)

 The new road was christened “Doctor’s Drive.”
 But it wasn’t long before it was nicknamed “Pill Hill.”
-In the late 1960s, Dr. Fusco and several other Doctor’s Drive residents petitioned the State to officially change the name (which many felt was a bit pompous, not to mention a sort of “X-marks-the-spot” for burglars) to Pill Hill, and it remains so today.
+In 1976, Dr. Fusco and several other Doctor’s Drive residents petitioned the State to officially change the name (which many felt was a bit pompous, not to mention a sort of “X-marks-the-spot” for burglars) to Pill Hill, and it remains so today.
 The clinic, however, closed in 1964, leaving recent arrivals to Hillsdale to wonder about the peculiar name.
 Now they know.